 Gabara first appeared in 1969’s All Monsters Attack and well as two non-Godzilla films.

 Maneater is a flesh-eating plant that is a minor character in the film All Monsters Attack.
-This is also the only film in which it is featured.
+He features in only one film.

 Maneater has the body shape of a person but is made of leaves, which lets it blend in with the jungle on Monster Island.

-Hedorah is derived from the Japanese word for sludge and was representative of the growing pollution facing Japan and the world.
+Like Godzilla, Hedorah represents a world problem.
+Hedorah gets his name from the Japanese word for sludge and was representative of the growing pollution facing Japan and the world.
 He wreaks havoc on Japan, killing people, destroying buildings, and feeding on toxic waste and gas emissions before being killed by Godzilla.

-He first appears in Godzilla vs. Hedorah in 1971 and again in Godzilla: Final Wars in 2004.
+He first appeared in Godzilla vs. Hedorah in 1971 and again in Godzilla: Final Wars in 2004.

 Gigan first appeared in Godzilla vs. Gigan in 1972.